hippover/palmari/docs/napari.rst

 .. figure:: images/napari_process_folder.png

-    Process all ``.tif`` in a folder, directly from Napari.
+    Process all acquisitions in a folder, directly from Napari.

 Loading pipelines with Python
 -----------------------------

-You can also load pipelines programatically using Palmari's Python interface, with :py:func:`TifPipeline.from_yaml`.
+You can also load pipelines programatically using Palmari's Python interface, with :py:func:`ImagePipeline.from_yaml`.

-Conversely, if you've defined your :py:class:`TifPipeline` in a Python script or notebook, you can visualize its effect on an image using :py:func:`TifPipeline.open_in_napari()`.
+Conversely, if you've defined your :py:class:`ImagePipeline` in a Python script or notebook, you can visualize its effect on an image using :py:func:`ImagePipeline.open_in_napari()`.